 If you were told that bacteria can be beneficial for your health, you would probably not believe it.
 However, the right bacteria in the right place have several health benefits.
 This is where probiotics come into place.
-They are live microorganisms that help treat certain health problems including indigestion, allergies, tooth decay, liver diseases, and a common cold.
+They are live microorganisms that help treat certain health problems including indigestion, allergies, tooth decay, liver diseases, and common cold.
 Broken down, the word means “promoting life”.
 This article is about how probiotics enrich your health.

 Role of Probiotics

 They are believed to protect us in two ways.
 Firstly, they play a role in our digestive tract.
 We know that our digestive tract needs a healthy balance between the good and bad bacteria, so what gets in the way of this?
 It looks like our lifestyle is both the problem and the solution.
-Poor food choices, stress and sleep disorder can shift the balance in favor of the bad bacteria.
+Poor food choices, stress and sleep disorder can shift the balance in favour of the bad bacteria.

 Types of Probiotics